fieldtrip/website/development/git.md

     origin	git@github.com/USERNAME/fieldtrip.git (push)
 or the corresponding URL with https instead of git.

-To synchronize with the official fieldtrip repository on github, you should also add it as a remote.
+To synchronize with the official FieldTrip repository on github, you should also add it as a remote.
 Best practice is to call it the *upstream* repository.
 You add it with

     git remote add upstream https://github.com/fieldtrip/fieldtrip.git
     git remote -v